SamsonEshipillahPasili/wakulima-bank-cli/Readme.md

 ## Wakulima Bank
-This is a simple CLI app that allows the user to create accounts, deposit, withdraw and check balances.
+This is a simple Rust CLI app that simulates a bank.

+Users can:-
+- Open/Close bank accounts
+- Deposit/Withdraw amounts.
+- Check account balances

 ## How to Run
 - Ensure you have Rust and Cargo installed.